 Read the Performance Efficiency whitepaper

 • This Guidance uses Lambda to design all compute components of search and question and answer, keeping billing to pay per millisecond.
 The data store is designed using DynamoDB and Amazon S3, providing a low total cost of ownership for storing and retrieving data.
-The Guidance also uses API Gateway, reducing API development time and helps you make sure you only pay when an API is invoked.
+The Guidance also uses API Gateway, which reduces API development time and helps you make sure you only pay when an API is invoked.

 Read the Cost Optimization whitepaper